-Jamienne S. Studley is Acting Under Secretary of the U.S. Department of Education.
+Jamienne S. Studley is Deputy Undersecretary of the U.S. Department of Education.

 She served as executive director of the California Abortion Rights Action League-North, and as the first executive director of the National Association for Law Placement (NALP) she led its race, gender and sexual orientation equity programs.
 She is a member of the bar of the District of Columbia and practiced law there with Bergson, Borkland, Margolis & Adler (litigation) and Weil, Gotshal & Manges (administrative law).

 - Champion for College Opportunity, Campaign for College Opportunity (2007)

 - Innovation in Government Award, Career College Association (1998)